• Home

 After slavery was abolished in the 1850’s, Peru opened up its borders to immigrants.
 A large number of Chinese arrived from Canton to work in sugar and cotton plantations.
 They brought soy and ginger. which added a distinct Asian element to Peruvian cuisine.
 Other arrivals included French, Italian, Japanese, Arabic, and British who settled and contributed to the culinary mix.

 Ricardo Zarate’s book (written with the help of Jenn Garbee) “The Fire of Peru: Recipes and Stories from My Peruvian Kitchen” is a beautifully designed and colorful treatise of Peruvian cuisine past and present.
-Zarate is a Peruvian-born chef, restaurateur, and author who now lives in Los Angeles.
-He spoke at a meeting I attended for the Culinary Historians of Southern California that meets monthly at the Los Angeles Central Library.
-His stories detailing the origin of Peruvian cuisine, how it’s evolved and how he became a chef were fascinating and inspiring.
+Zarate is a Peruvian-born chef, restaurateur, and author who lives in Los Angeles.
+He spoke at a meeting I attended for the Culinary Historians of Southern California and told stories detailing the origin of Peruvian cuisine, how it’s evolved.

 The Fire of Peru by Ricardo Zarate and Jenn Garbee